dscobol/gem-gnu-DB2/README.md

 The records in the table should be displayed.

 ### Running the Code:
-Starting with CUSTINQ

-Copy docs/Code-prep-bind.txt into the sql directory and rename to: CUSTINQ.sql.
-NOTE: Linux is case-sensitive.
-CUSTINQ must be uppercase.

-Update the top line replacing DB with MURACH, username with the Murach DB userid (typically db2inst1) and the password.

-Note: This next step only needs to be done once.
+#### This next step only needs to be done once.

 Copy docs/Code-GETDBID.txt into the tcbl directory and rename to: GETDBID.cbl.

 Edit GETDBID.cbl changing 'username' to the userid and 'password' to the password.
 Only replace the text within the quotes!
 Make sure the userid and password are surrounded by quotes.
 NOTE: DB2/SQL is not as case-sensitive as Linux BUT the password MUST match the case of the password when you created the userid.

+#### Run CUSTINQ
+Copy docs/Code-prep-bind.txt into the sql directory and rename to: CUSTINQ.sql.
+NOTE: Linux is case-sensitive.
+CUSTINQ must be uppercase.

+Update the top line replacing DB with MURACH, username with the Murach DB userid (typically db2inst1) and the password.

 The "job" is divided into 2 scripts:
 - "prep, bind, compile, and link"